 The Korean BL To My Star 2 hurts.
 Plain and simple.
 It’s real.
 It’s raw.
 It’s in your face.
 And for many, it’s hard to digest.

 Especially the character Han Ji Woo (portrayed brilliantly by actor Kim Kang Min).

-While many are questioning the darker turn the second season of To My Star has taken, it makes sense to me, especially with Ji Woo.
-There’s a lot about the stoic chef that we didn’t get to truly dive into in the first season.
-From the beginning, and from the first moment actor Seo Joon laid eyes on Ji Woo, he felt compelled to love him.
-He felt compelled to draw Ji Woo out of the shell he had placed himself in.
+While many question the darker turn the second season of To My Star has taken, it makes sense, especially with Ji Woo.
+There’s a lot about the stoic chef we didn’t get to dive into in the first season.
+From the first moment actor Seo Joon laid eyes on Ji Woo, he felt compelled to love him.
+He felt compelled to draw Ji Woo out of the shell he’d placed himself in.

-But there’s a problem with personal walls that relationships often come up against.
-Something caused those walls, and it takes a secure place to bring them down entirely.
+But the problem with personal walls is that something built them, and it takes a secure place to bring them down entirely.

 Season 2 takes us into Ji Woo’s walls.
-It places us inside Seo Joon’s pain as he navigates why he was ghosted by the man he’d fallen in love with.
+It places us inside Seo Joon’s pain as he navigates being ghosted by the man he’d fallen in love with.
 It takes us into Seo Joon’s desperation and brokenness.
 And from his point of view, it hurts.
 It hurts big.